particle-iot/docs/src/content/reference/device-os/firmware.md

 }
 ```

-{{#if has-ethernet}}
 ## Ethernet

 {{api name1="Ethernet"}}

+{{note op="start" type="gen3"}}

-Ethernet is available on the Argon and Boron when used with the [Ethernet FeatherWing](/datasheets/accessories/gen3-accessories/#ethernet-featherwing/).
+Ethernet is available on the Argon, Boron when used with the [Ethernet FeatherWing](/datasheets/accessories/gen3-accessories/#ethernet-featherwing/) or with the B Series SoM with the evaluation board or the equivalent circuitry on your base board.

+{{note op="end"}}

+--

 By default, Ethernet detection is not done because it will toggle GPIO that may affect circuits that are not using Ethernet.
 When you select Ethernet during mobile app setup, it is enabled and the setting stored in configuration flash.